 California's former Surgeon General, Dr. Nadine Burke Harris advocated for increased attention to systemic racism and its impact on health outcomes.
 She highlighted how segregated communities and employment discrimination lead to unequal distribution of resources and health access.
-Toxic stress and exposure to adverse childhood experiences resulting from the uneven distribution of resources has led to long-term health problems.
-She has written that "Racist oppression ensures that black and brown children bear a disproportionate burden of dehumanizing and traumatic experiences.
+Toxic stress and exposure to adverse childhood experiences resulting from the uneven distribution of resources lead to long-term health problems.
+In a 2020 article, she wrote that "Racist oppression ensures that black and brown children bear a disproportionate burden of dehumanizing and traumatic experiences.
 Science shows it is sickening them and killing them" (Harris, 2020).